nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 <br>

 MarkDuplicates has very verbose output - take a look at it to make sure the programs ran and didn’t throw an error.
-It is also memory intensive so if too many people are running it simutaneously, some people may experience an issue.
-If that is the case, wait for a minute and run it again.

 Next, look at the output from the clipOverlap.
 Was there a substantial difference in how much sequence got clipped in the three samples, and